medineceylan/shoppingcart-with-kotlin-es-cqrs/README.md

-# Event Sourcing - CQRS poc with Kotlin
+# Event Sourcing - CQRS sample project with Kotlin

 This is a sample project that demonstrates how shopping cart implemented by using: